otrv4/otrv4/otrv4.md

 Once Bob has decided to start the conversation in response to Alice's request, he will initiate an interactive, deniable, authenticated key exchange DAKE.

-### Version negotiation
+### Version Advertisement

-OTR4 introduces mandatory version negotiation to resist version rollback.
+OTR4 introduces mandatory version advertisement to resist version rollback.
 In both cases, the receiving party will include in the DAKE authenticated information about what versions they received, and the initializing party will verify that the versions are correct.